-Please note - To be eligible for prizes, you must be entering your weekly golf score into Golf Canada's website to maintain a current handicap!
+Please note - To be eligible for prizes, anyone who is a member of MWLGC can participate!
+If you are entering your weekly golf score into Golf Canada's website to maintain a current handicap, OR if you don't maintain a handicap, everyone could win a prize!

-The Ringer Board is a hole-by-hole record of your personal game improvements (stroke for stroke) through the season.
+The Ringer Board is a hole-by-hole record of your personal game improvements (stroke for stroke) throughout the season.
 This is available to all members.
 Scores from club play (9 or 18 holes) or weekend club tournaments may be entered.
 The competition commences with the first day of club play and concludes mid-September.
-The Ringer Board is available as a MS Excel spreadsheet (electronic version) or as a hard copy.
+The Ringer Board is available as an MS Excel spreadsheet (electronic version) or as a hard copy.

-Prizes will be awarded, by flights, at the year-end banquet.
+Prizes will be awarded at the year-end banquet.